 Vernal pools are very important to California tiger salamanders.
 Vernal pools fill with water from winter rains and snow melt.
 In springtime, salamanders lay eggs, and the babies (called larvae) will grow in the ponds.
 By summer, salamanders have emerged from the dried up ponds and moved into underground burrows.
 When the rains come the next year, salamanders will return to the pools to breed and the cycle starts again.

 California tiger salamanders eat insects, worms, and snails.
 They wait for their food to wander by and then capture with a snap of their jaws.

 Lindsay Wildlife is an official rehabilitation center for local California tiger salamanders.
-We also have two resident tiger salamanders, Freckles and Sal, who were unable to be released back into the wild.
+We also have three resident tiger salamanders, Manny, Freckles and Sal, who were unable to be released back into the wild.
 You can identify our tiger salamanders by the unique size and pattern of their spots.

 Sal came to Lindsay Wildlife in 2012 with a broken jaw, broken arm and missing a foot.
 After rehabilitation and excellent care from our animal keepers, the breaks healed, and his foot partially regrew.
 Limb regrowth has been primarily documented and studied in axolotl salamanders (Ambystoma mexicanum), although there is also anecdotal evidence of it in common tiger salamanders (Ambystoma tigrinum).
 It has never been officially documented in California tiger salamanders based on our research.
 Salamander limb regeneration differs from tail autotomy and regrowth in lizards.
 A lizard can regrow its tail after dropping it in defense, but the new tail is shorter than the original and is supported by a cartilage rod rather than bony vertebrate.
 Salamanders regenerate everything—skin, tissue, bone, and nerves!